 a) Most of the northern countries have large capacities in terms of financial and human resources to manage forests.

-b) Most southern countries have socio-economical equity with low financial and human resources to manage forests.
+b) Most southern countries have socio-economic equity with low financial and human resources to manage forests.

 c) Forests of northern countries are less complex, often smaller, fragmented and have lower biodiversity.